Codecademy/docs/content/swift/concepts/protocols/terms/identifiable/identifiable.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-**Identifiable** is a Swift protocol that requires conforming types to have a unique identifier property, which can be used to distinguish instances of the type.
+**`Identifiable`** is a protocol in Swift that enforces types to include a unique identifier property.
+This identifier helps differentiate individual instances of the type from one another within collections or arrays, making it easier to handle, update, and manage specific instances.

 ## Syntax